 The dentist was the Radiation Protection Supervisor (RPS).
-An external organisation covered the role of Radiation Protection Adviser (RPA).
+An external organisation covered the role of Radiation

+Protection Adviser (RPA).
 The practice kept a radiation protection file in relation to the use and maintenance of X-ray equipment.
 There were suitable arrangements in place to ensure the safety of the equipment.
 The local rules relating to the equipment were held in the file and displayed in clinical areas where X-rays were used.
-Evidence was seen of radiation training for staff undertaking X-rays.
-A radiography audit had been completed in January 2016.
+Staff had undertaken radiation training.
+However there had not been a recent comprehensive radiography audit undertaken.
+An audit had been completed in 2014 but only looked at justifications.
+The practice manager told us arrangements would be made for a comprehensive radiographic audit to be undertaken.